zileyee/tetris/README.md

-# tetris
+# Tetris

-Classic Tetris game that is implemented using TypeScript
+Implementation of the classic Tetris game using rsjx library in javascript Demonstrtate the skill set in javascript asynchronous programming